ocimar84/Holiday/README.md

 # Business goals

-The objective of a hooliday booking company in this context would be to provide an exceptional service that meets the needs of employees and companies, leading to a positive experience for the corporate group.
+The objective of a holiday booking company in this context would be to provide an exceptional service that meets the needs of employees and companies, leading to a positive experience for the corporate group.
 This can help build long-term relationships.
 In addition, it can help the company to organize itself better with the help of this site.

 # User experience